 New registrants who sign up here get FREE access to Inside Texas’ premium content until the Orange-White Game.
 Get the best team and recruiting info from Justin Wells, Eric Nahlin, Joe Cook, Scipio Tex, Ian Boyd, and more.

-Texas freshman Jordan Whittington was almost always the best football player on any field he stepped on.
+Texas freshman Jordan Whittington almost always was the best football player on any field he stepped on.

 That was true whenever he played Yoakum in DeWitt County’s biggest rivalry game, and it was true when he rushed for 334 yards and scored six times in the 4A Division II state championship game against Pleasant Grove in December.

-He may not be the best football player in his program anymore, there’s a lot of talent on Tom Herman’s football teams these days.
+He may not be the best football player in his program anymore, there’s a lot of talent on Tom Herman’s football team these days.
 He probably isn’t the best player in his own position room.
 Despite those changes, Whittington is showing glimpses of why he was a nationally sought-after recruit before the first snap of his sophomore season.

 “That’s my boy,” sophomore Keaontay Ingram said Tuesday.
 “Jordan, he’s going to be the real deal in the future.
 He could still go play wide receiver if he wanted to.”

-As a result of being a phenomenal athlete in a program located in a smaller town, lots of responsibility fell on Whittington’s shoulders.
+As a result of being a phenomenal athlete in a program located in a smaller town, plenty of responsibility fell on Whittington’s shoulders.
 Not only was he the star wide receiver and wildcat quarterback, but also the star kick returner and the kind of safety opponents had to avoid.

 He committed to Texas over several regional and national schools after the Longhorns granted him the opportunity to play at his preferred position of wide receiver.